Annier-z/CGS/README.md

 }
 ```
 #### 1.1.5 Database
-With the support of [School of GeoScience (UoE)](https://www.geos.ed.ac.uk), this project has the access to the school's domain and Oracle Database.
+With the support of [School of GeoScience (UoE)](https://www.geos.ed.ac.uk), this project has access to the school's domain and Oracle Database.
-We design the database as a part of our project and provide a sample usage on the [website](https://www.geos.ed.ac.uk/~s2298227/CGS/index.html) (Map Layers->Diagrams).
+We designed the database as a part of our project and provided a sample usage on the [website](https://www.geos.ed.ac.uk/~s2298227/CGS/index.html) (Map Layers->Diagrams).
 #### 1.1.6 Python
-This project uses `Python` to interact with the database and runs on school's  `Linux` server.All related modules are listed below.
+This project uses `Python` to interact with the database and runs on the school's  `Linux` server.
+All related modules are listed below.
 - [cgitb](https://github.com/python/cpython/blob/3.11/Lib/cgitb.py)
 - [cx_Oracle](https://oracle.github.io/python-cx_Oracle/)
 - [jinja2](https://palletsprojects.com/p/jinja/)